murilomgrosso/handwritten-digits-recognizer/README.md

 The network is trained using the backpropagation algorithm, which updates weights and biases via gradient descent.

-## Files
+## How to run

-`mnist_loader.py` loads the MNIST files, converts the data into NumPy arrays, and shuffles the dataset.

-`neural_network.py` implements the neural network.

-`train_network.py` trains the network and saves the model to `network_data/`.
-> python3 train_network.py

-`app.py` creates a graphical drawing canvas that allows the user to draw a digit to the network analyze in real time.
-> python3 app.py
+> python3 scr/app.py

+Make sure to have all requirements beforehand.

+> pip install requiremets.txt

 ## References